symfony/symfony-docs/cookbook/bundles/extension.rst

 The second option - which you'll learn about in this article - is much more flexible, but also requires more time to setup.
 If you're wondering which method you should use, it's probably a good idea to start with method #1, and then change to #2 later if you need to.
+If you plan to distribute your bundle, the second option is recommended.

 The second method has several specific advantages: